OhioBob/Grannus-Expansion-Pack/README.md

 1. Begin with an installation of KSP version 1.4.5, running in 64-bit.

 2. If reusing an existing install, empty the GameData folder of all contents but for the folder [KSP]\GameData\Squad\.
-If starting with an entirely new install, is it recommended that you run once with no mods installed before proceeding.
+If starting with an entirely new install, is it recommended that you run KSP once with no mods installed before proceeding.

 3. Download the third party mod [Kopernicus](https://github.com/Kopernicus/Kopernicus/releases/).
 The Kopernicus version number must match the KSP version number, i.e. 1.4.5-x.